2019-20 Washington TSA State Officers

 Maria Arguelles, State President

-Hey guys, my name is Maria Arguelles and I am a Junior at Cedarcrest High School.
-This is my fourth year as a TSA member.
+Hey guys, my name is Maria Arguelles and I am a Senior at Cedarcrest High School.
+This is my fifth year as a TSA member.
 Currently, I am your State President and am really excited for this coming year.

-Aside from TSA, I have been a part of my school’s ASB since elementary school, as well as National Honors Society (NHS), Link Crew, and Random Acts of Kindness Club (RAK).
-I have also served as a chapter officer at my school’s TSA chapter since last year, and am now the President there as well.
+Aside from TSA, I have been a part of my school’s ASB since elementary school, as well as National Honor Society (NHS), Link Crew, and Random Acts of Kindness Club (RAK).
+I have also served as a chapter officer at my school’s TSA chapter since freshman year, and am the President there as well.

 Outside of school, I am a dancer and figure skater, and enjoy spending time with my friends as well as volunteering for nonprofits in my free time.
 I can’t wait to meet you guys during the course of the year, and look forward to seeing you at all of our TSA events!